hofstadter-io/demos/adhoc-to-module/04/readme.md

-# 04 - create a ruesuable module
+# 04 - create a reusable module

 ## Convert to generator module